Skip to content

 dataflux-func_worker-1 Python worker unit listening to queue #1.

-Mainly handles synchronously executed function APIs
+Mainly handles synchronously executed Func APIs

 dataflux-func_worker-2 Python worker unit listening to queue #2.

-Mainly handles cron jobs
+Mainly handles Cron Jobs

 dataflux-func_worker-3 Python worker unit listening to queue #3.

-Mainly handles asynchronously executed function APIs
+Mainly handles asynchronously executed Func APIs

 dataflux-func_worker-5 Python worker unit listening to queue #5.